Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-Hyper Kamiokande\cite{abe2011letter} is a proposed next generation water \~{C}erenkov detector that is going to success the present Super-K experiment.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Tochibora Mine, Gifu, Japan \task \textbf{Period:} $\sim2025$ (\textit{expected}) \task \textbf{Type:} $\nu_{x}$, x=e,$\mu$,$\tau$ \task \textbf{Detection Technique:} Water Cherenkov \end{tasks} Hyper Kamiokande\cite{abe2011letter} is a proposed next generation water Cherenkov detector that is going to success the present Super-K experiment(Figure \ref{Fig.8}).
 It will serve as the detector of the long baseline neutrino oscillation experiment planned for the upgraded J-PARC.\\Hyper-K consists of two cylindrical tanks lying side-by-side, the outer dimensions of each tank being $48m(W)\times54m(H)\times250m(L)$.
-The total fiducial mass of the detector is 0.99 million metric tons which is about 20-25 times larger than that of Super-K. Hyper-K is propsed to be constructed at about 8km south of Super-K and 295km away from J-PARC at an underground depth of 1750 m.w.e.(648m) the inner detector design will be viewed by 99,000 $20^{\prime\prime}$ PMTs\cite{cremonesi2015sensitivity}.\\The scope of study in Hyper-K covers high precision measurements of solar neutrinos having sensitivity to \textit{hep} solar neutrinos, observation of supernova burst neutrinos, dark matter searches and possible flare neutrinos, $\nu$-MH i.e. to select $\Delta m^{2}_{32}>0\text{ or } \Delta m^{2}_{32}<0$ with more than 3$\sigma$ significance provided $\sin^{2}_{23}<0.4$.
+The total fiducial mass of the detector is 0.99 million metric tons which is about 20-25 times larger than that of Super-K. Hyper-K is planned to be constructed at about 8km south of Super-K and 295km away from J-PARC at an underground depth of 1750 m.w.e.(648m).
+The inner detector design will be viewed by 99,000 $20^{\prime\prime}$ PMTs\cite{cremonesi2015sensitivity}.\\The scope of study in Hyper-K covers high precision measurements of solar neutrinos having sensitivity to \textit{hep} solar neutrinos, observation of supernova burst neutrinos, dark matter searches and possible flare neutrinos, neutrino mass hierarchy i.e. to select $\Delta m^{2}_{32}>0\text{ or } \Delta m^{2}_{32}<0$ with more than 3$\sigma$ significance provided $\sin^{2}\theta_{23}<0.4$.
 The day-night asymmetry of the solar neutrino flux-- concrete evidence of the matter effects on oscillation could be discovered\cite{di2017hyper}.
 The experiment has potential for precision measurements of neutrino oscillation parameters and reach for CPV in the leptonic sector.
 The prospects of geoneutrinos are also mentioned.